mattevans/test-action/README.md

 Notifications are only sent manually:

 1. Go to "Actions" tab in the repository
-2. Select "Manual Telegram Notification" workflow
+2. Select "Manual Telegram Direct" workflow (recommended for topics)
 3. Click "Run workflow" button
 4. Enter the release tag (e.g., `v1.0.0`)
 5. Optionally add a custom message